![]() |

 The animal wagon assortment has a green and red drop-side wagon.
 The doors to these wagons are often missing.
 The pack originally includes a cow and a pig.
 The tooling was later used with unique black-wheeled train bases in the Thomas series.

 European release #11 blue steam locomotive and blue chuffing "chug along" car.
-Individual release train with driver figure.
+This was released as an individual train with driver figure.

 This car uses a partially-toothed gear on its rear wheels to rub a spring periodically.
 The spring is attached to a moving diaphragm, which amplifies the sound of the spring and produces a "chuffing" noise.
 My example does not have or has lost its production sticker.